klaytn/klaytn-docs/docs/dapp/sdk/ether-js.md

 ## Initialize ethers.js

-In this tutorial, we would be creating a bunch of scripts file to send transactions, read data from the blockchain, and also interact with existing smart contract.
-To get started, you need to know how to initialize ethers for each of your script files.
+In this tutorial, we would be creating a bunch of script files to send transactions, read data from the blockchain, and also interact with an existing smart contract.
+To get started, you need to know how to initialize ethers.js for each of your script files.

 Import `ethers` into your script file.